Victor Davis Hanson: Writing

-Since 2004, Hanson has written a weekly column syndicated by Tribune Content Agency, as well as a weekly column for National Review Online since 2001.
-He was awarded the National Humanities Medal (2007) by President George W. Bush, as well as the Eric Breindel Prize for opinion journalism (2002), and the Bradley Prize from the Lynde and Harry Bradley Foundation in 2008.
+Since 2004, Hanson has written a weekly column syndicated by Tribune Content Agency.
+He also wrote a weekly column for National Review Online from 2001 to 2021.
+He was awarded the National Humanities Medal (2007) by President George W. Bush, as well as the Eric Breindel Award for Excellence in Opinion Journalism (2002), and the Bradley Prize from the Lynde and Harry Bradley Foundation in 2008.

 Hanson's Warfare and Agriculture (Giardini 1983), his PhD thesis, argued that Greek warfare could not be understood apart from agrarian life in general and suggested that the modern assumption that agriculture was irrevocably harmed during classical wars was vastly overestimated.
-Yale University lecturer Donald Kagan stated that “Hanson’s work on the role of the small family farmer in the development of democracy is the most important work in Greek history in my lifetime,” and that “its significance is hard to exaggerate.”
+Yale University lecturer Donald Kagan stated that "Hanson's work on the role of the small family farmer in the development of democracy is the most important work in Greek history in my lifetime," and that "its significance is hard to exaggerate."

 The Western Way of War (Alfred Knopf 1989) explored the combatants' experiences of ancient Greek battle and detailed the Hellenic foundations of later Western military practice.
+In it Hansen argues that the ancient Greek poleis created a tradition of citizen soldiers that continues to make Europeans (and countries settled by Europeans) "the most deadly soldiers in the history of civilization."

 The Other Greeks (The Free Press, 1995) argued that the emergence of a unique middling agrarian class explains the ascendance of the Greek city-state and its singular values of consensual government, sanctity of private property, civic militarism, and individualism.
 In Fields Without Dreams (The Free Press 1996, winner of the Bay Area Book Reviewers Award) and The Land Was Everything (The Free Press 2000, a Los Angeles Times notable book of the year), Hanson lamented the decline of family farming and rural communities and the loss of agrarian voices in American democracy.
 The Soul of Battle (The Free Press, 1999) traced the careers of Epaminondas, the Theban liberator, William Tecumseh Sherman, and George S. Patton in arguing that democratic warfare's strengths are best illustrated in short, intense, and spirited marches to promote consensual rule but bog down otherwise during long occupations or more conventional static battle.